dhyeu/chatgpt-auto-launch/README.md

 🚀 **Your personal AI assistant, now just one sidebar away.**

-ChatGPT Auto Launch brings the power of ChatGPT Plus into VS Code — no Copilot Pro required.
+ChatGPT Auto Launch brings the power of ChatGPT into VS Code — no Copilot Pro required.
 Launch prompts, refactor code, explain logic, or ask custom questions straight from your editor, all with a clean, minimal interface built for speed and flow.

 ---